Faran-17/Windows-Internals/Processes and Jobs/Processes/Overview of process creation.md

 [DllImport("ntdll.dll", SetLastError=true)]
 static extern UInt32 NtCreateUserProcess(ref IntPtr ProcessHandle, ref IntPtr ThreadHandle, AccessMask ProcessDesiredAccess, AccessMask ThreadDesiredAccess, IntPtr ProcessObjectAttributes, IntPtr ThreadObjectAttributes, UInt32 ProcessFlags, UInt32 ThreadFlags, IntPtr ProcessParameters, ref PS_CREATE_INFO CreateInfo, ref PS_ATTRIBUTE_LIST AttributeList);
 ```
-After this transition will happen to kernel mode which will call the NtCreateUserProcess in the ntoskernel which is undocumented.
+After this transition will happen to kernel mode which will call the **NtCreateUserProcess** in the ntoskernel which is undocumented.

+There are also many other Win APIs that resides inside other DLLs.
+One of them being the **Advapi.dll** file.
+Advapi is also known as Advanced Windows 32 Base API which is located in the ***%SYSTEM%*** sub-folder, like ***C:\Windows\System32*** folder.
+Advapi32.dll is a part of the advanced API services library.
+It provides access to advanced functionality that comes in addition to the kernel.
+It is responsible for things like the Windows registry, restarting and shutting down the system, starting/stopping and creating Windows services, and managing user accounts.

 (Writing is in progress ....)